runatlantis/atlantis/runatlantis.io/docs/apply-requirements.md

 If you need a specific check, please
 [open an issue](https://github.com/runatlantis/atlantis/issues/new).

-#### Azure Devops
+#### Azure DevOps
-In Azure Devops, all pull requests are mergeable unless there is a conflict.
+In Azure DevOps, all pull requests are mergeable unless there is a conflict.
 You can set a pull request to "Complete" right away, or set "Auto-Complete", which will merge after all branch policies are met.
 See [Review code with pull requests](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops).

 [Branch policies](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops) can:
 * Require a minimum number of reviewers